apache/flink-statefun/statefun-examples/statefun-async-python-example/README.md

 # The Greeter Example

-This is a simple example that runs a simple stateful function that accepts requests from a Kafka ingress, and then responds by sending greeting responses to a Kafka egress.
+This is a simple example that runs a asynchrouns stateful function that accepts requests from a Kafka ingress, and then responds by sending greeting responses to a Kafka egress.
 It demonstrates the primitive building blocks of a Stateful Functions applications, such as ingresses, handling state in functions, and sending messages to egresses.